pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 To install the Run profile cluster:

-1. Follow the steps for installing the Full profile in [Installing the Tanzu Application Platform package and profiles](../install.md).
+1. Follow the steps for installing the Full profile in [Install the Tanzu Application Platform package and profiles](../install.md).
 Alternatively, you can use a reduced values file for the Run profile, as shown in [Run profile](./reference/tap-values-run-sample.md).
 2. To use Application Live View, set the `INGRESS-DOMAIN` for `appliveview_connector` to match the value you set on the View profile for the `appliveview` in the values file.

     >**Note** The default configuration of `shared.ingress_domain` points to the local Run cluster, rather than the View cluster, as a result, `shared.ingress_domain` must be set explicitly.